How to Install VSCodium on Ubuntu Linux

 Verify the Installation

-After installing VSCodium, verify that the installation worked correctly by checking the version:
+After installing VSCodium, you should verify that the installation completed successfully by checking the version.
+Note that the specific verification command depends on your installation method.

 codium --version